Small cancellation labellings of some infinite graphs and applications: Groups with Theta in Cayley graphs

 \section{Groups with \texorpdfstring{$\Theta$}{Theta} in Cayley graphs}

-In this section we construct groups, such that $\Theta$ embeds isometrically into their Cayley graphs.
-The groups are defined by \emph{graphical small cancellation presentations} using the sequence $\stxT$ as follows.
+In this section we construct groups, such that $\Theta$ embeds isometrically into their Cayley graphs -- this means that the vertex set of every connected component $\tn$ embeds isometrically.
+The groups are defined by \emph{graphical small cancellation presentations}.
+The graphical small cancellation theory is a straightforward generalization of the classical small cancellation theory -- see e.g.\ the book by Lyndon and Schupp \cite{LSch} for the exposition of the latter.
+The introduction of the graphical theory is attributed to Gromov \cite{Gro}, but the methods had appeared implicitly before e.g.\ in the work of Rips and Segev \cite{RipsSegev}.
+In order to apply small cancellation we use the sequence $\stxT$ as follows.
 Let $\Gamma$ be a finite graph and let $(\varphi_n \colon \stxT_n \to \Gamma)_{n\in \mathbb N}$ be a family of local isometries of graphs.
 They form a \emph{graphical presentation}